-- Microsoft Windows XP System Restore returns your computer to an earlier operating state without affecting data files. - Dell PC Restore by Symantec restores your hard drive to the operating state it was in when you purchased the computer.
+- Microsoft[®] Windows[®] XP System Restore returns your computer to an earlier operating state without affecting data files.
+Use System Restore as the first solution for restoring your operating system and preserving data files. - Dell PC Restore by Symantec restores your hard drive to the operating state it was in when you purchased the computer.
 Dell PC Restore permanently deletes all data on the hard drive and removes any applications installed after you received the computer.
+Use PC Restore only if System Restore did not resolve your operating system problem. - If you received an Operating System CD with your computer, you can use it to restore your operating system.
+However, using the Operating System CD also deletes all data on the hard drive.
+Use the CD only if System Restore did not resolve your operating system problem.